-We’ve covered recording software quite a bit over the past few months, taking a look at both the top inexpensive options as well as the best-of-the-best in digital audio production.
+We’ve covered recording software quite a bit over the past few months, taking a look at both the top inexpensive options, the best free daws as well as the best-of-the-best in digital audio production.
 And while we can’t in good conscience crown a single DAW king, we can further look at the best recording software available for music production.

-> One thing to keep in mind is that all DAWs function in roughly the same way.
+One thing to keep in mind is that all DAWs function in roughly the same way.
 At the very least, you’ll be able to sequence MIDI, track and edit audio, and mix your material with any software you choose.
 It’s the different workflows between DAWs that will likely dictate which software you choose.
 For instance, FL Studio has an incredible workflow for producing beats, while Pro Tools’ industry-leading capabilities make it a clear choice for tracking, editing, and mixing audio-heavy sessions.

 So, there really isn’t a single best recording software.
 Whatever you choose, learn it, and learn it well!